About The Geek Equestrian

 The next year Hannah moved her horse to an event barn after trying some hunter/jumper shows and watching cross country.
 Unfortunately, her first horse, Skid, would not become her first eventing partner.
 In 2015, Skid went to be a dressage king with Kristina, our lovely guest blogger, and Hannah got Gus who is the main man in many of my pictures.

 Her love for competing and amazing family have allowed Hannah and Gus to compete in Eventing, Dressage, and Show Jumping.
-She takes a mixture of high school and online college classes that allows her to still be at the barn as much as she likes while keeping up with classes.
+She takes online college classes that allow her to still be at the barn as much as she likes while keeping up with classes.

 Hannah has had the opportunity to be featured in the Paulick Report in an Aftercare Spotlight and in Story Monster’s Ink Magazine for her work in her community and equine industry that earned her a Congressional Gold Medal.